 - Package your instruments in pouches, without overloading the pouches.
 Consider episiotomy scissors in one pouch, a hemostat and a pair of cord scissors in another pouch, and a pair of hemostats in a third pouch.
 Suture instruments can be packaged in two pouches e.g., needle driver and scissors in one pouch and forceps and a snap in a second pouch.
-You could also use disposable cord clamps instead of one or both of the reusable hemostats. - Every type of material (e.g. gauze, plastic or stainless steel) requires a specific sterilizing methods.
-Packs containing mixed materials cannot be reprocessed in clinic autoclaves. - Buy single packs or five-packs of sterile gauze instead of sterilizing your own.
+You could also use disposable cord clamps instead of one or both of the reusable hemostats. - Buy single packs or five-packs of sterile gauze instead of sterilizing your own.
 Unless the gauze is specifically intended to be sterilized in a steam autoclave and is autoclaved in a dedicated cycle, it is not going to be effectively sterilized in your autoclave. - Use biological indicators (with a control) each day that your autoclave is used and putting Class 5 chemical indicators in each pouch. - Take care of your autoclave.
 Go look at it right now is it flashing weekly, daily or monthly maintenance?
 Pull out your instruction manual and do the recommended maintenance. - Determine a schedule for autoclave maintenance and assign one or two people to this task so that it happens regularly. - Pre-clean your instruments as soon as possible after use and clean and package your instruments at the clinic.
-Take a minute to use a new brush to scrub instruments with an appropriate cleaning product, such as enzymatic detergent, according to manufacturers'
+Take a minute to use a new brush to scrub instruments (even a gentle, disposable toothbrush will do) with an appropriate cleaning product, such as enzymatic detergent, according to manufacturers' instructions.